exercism/website/docs/CONTRIBUTING.md

 ## View Components

-We use view components to split the UI into stand-alone units that can be used and tested independently from the rest of the application.
+We use View Components to split the UI into stand-alone units that can be used and tested independently from the rest of the application.
 View Components are either functional and written in React, or non-functional and rendered as HAML templates.

+Each View Component has a class in Rails which is used to render it in a consistent manner, and through which any initial data or configuration can be passed.

 ### React components